Everything you need to know about the new Electronic Securities Act (eWpG)

 - Luxembourg: Passed 2019 blockchain framework law for digital securities

-The path to the current legislation
+The path to today's law

 Electronic central registry securities

 Electronic central registry securities are securities that are not evidenced by a certificate in accordance with the definition of securities in German legal norms, but only in digital form (section 4 (2) eWpG).
 The term “central securities registry security” covers various classes of electronic securities: (i) central register securities held in collective custody at a central securities depository, (ii) central registry securities held in collective custody at a custodian bank, and (iii) individually registered central registry securities.
 As the certificates are digitally represented in practice, trading takes place in a de facto dematerialized manner, thus replacing the physical global certificate used to date.

 The subcategory of central registry securities is often also referred to as electronic securities, which can lead to misunderstandings.
 Here, therefore, differentiation is of great importance.

 TThe crypto security is an electronic security entered in a crypto securities registry and thus a sub-type of electronic securities (Section 4 (3) eWpG).
 It can be issued as a total issuance through a collective entry as well as by way of an individual entry.
 Three things are essential for the issuance: a designation as crypto security, a publication in the “Bundesanzeiger” and a notification to the supervisory authority.

 The entry into a regulated registry and the new issuance process distinguish the new crypto securities from the “classic” tokenization as security tokens.